Solar Power & Battery Backup – How it Works

 Solar systems that are grid-connected or "grid-tied" applications need an inverter, microinverters or power conditioner to convert the direct current (DC), generated by the solar panels, into alternating current (AC) for use in your home or business.
 Excess solar electricity generated and not used immediately is "sold" back to the utility for a credit to be used when sunlight is not available.
 This is called Net-Metering.

 If a Home Solar Battery Backup System is added, the Battery stores excess solar power, rather than sending it back to the grid.
 This stored solar electricity can be used anytime; during a PG&E outage, during peak hours to reduce energy bills, or at night to avoid using grid power.
+There is also the option of a Savings Battery, which will only store and discharge electricity daily.
+It will not provide backup power during a power outage but is more affordable.

 How PV (Photovoltaic) Solar Cells Work